-So, what is an exit pupil in binoculars?
+What is an exit pupil in binoculars?

 How to measure binoculars’ exit pupil?

+To calculate the exit pupil distance of a binocular, you need to divide the size of the objective lens by the magnification power.
 For instance, if you have a pair of 10×50 binoculars, the calculation would be 50/10 = 5.0mm.
 If you choose an 8×42 binocular, the exit pupil will be 5.25mm.

 Why is the exit pupil important?

+A small exit pupil will cause your eye to work harder, and you will likely experience eye fatigue.
+The exit pupil is important in binoculars because it is the image of the objective lens that is seen through the eyepiece.
 The size of the exit pupil determines how much light is gathered by the binoculars and how much detail and brightness can be seen.

 Exit pupil in daylight and low light condition

 Research says, from age 20 to 50 years, the eye pupil diameter is between 4.7 to 3.9mm in daylight.
 For the same people, it will increase at night time.
 And the range of eye pupil diameter will be 8mm to 5mm according to age.
 Similarly, binoculars are designed to work in a variety of lighting conditions, it’s important to understand how bright/low-light conditions can affect a binocular’s exit pupil.
 In bright conditions, a binocular exit pupil will be smaller than in low-light conditions.
 This is because the human eye can only dilate so much in bright light.
 A binocular with a large exit pupil may appear to have a “tunnel vision” effect in bright light.